-- The legally protected rights of the media to comment on and criticise government policies remain unchanged. - Chair, I would like to point out that the panel of DS597, as well as the panels of DS544, DS552, DS556 and DS564, etc. have all dismissed the US' claim that interpretation of Article XXI of the GATT 1994 is entirely self-judging.
-It is not up to the US to replace the panel's interpretation and application of the WTO agreements with its own. - We regret the US' total disregard of the rules-based dispute settlement system in the WTO.
-Their misuse of DSB meetings for political smearing is objectionable. - Thank you, Chair.
+- The legally protected rights of the media to comment on and criticise government policies remain unchanged. - Chair, I would like to point out that the panel of DS597, as well as the panels of DS544, DS552, DS556 and DS564 have all dismissed the US' claim that interpretation of Article XXI of the GATT 1994 is entirely self-judging.
+It is not up to the US to replace the panel's interpretation and application of the WTO agreements with its own.
+Instead, a Member who objects to a panel report should allow the case to be heard by the Appellate Body. - This repeated abuse of the DSB meetings is objectionable as it reflects the total disregard of the rules-based dispute settlement system in the WTO. - Thank you, Chair.

-Item 5.
-Appellate Body Appointments: Proposal by Afghanistan; Angola; Antigua and Barbuda; Argentina; Australia; Bangladesh; Benin; Plurinational State of Bolivia; Botswana; Brazil; Brunei Darussalam; Burkina Faso; Burundi; Cabo Verde; Cambodia; Cameroon; Canada; Central African Republic; Chad; Chile; China; Colombia; Congo; Costa Rica; Côte D'ivoire; Cuba; Democratic Republic of Congo; Djibouti; Dominica; Dominican Republic; Ecuador; Egypt; El Salvador; Eswatini; The European Union; Gabon; The Gambia; Ghana; Guatemala; Guinea; Guinea-Bissau; Honduras; Hong Kong, China; Iceland; India; Indonesia; Israel; Kazakhstan; Kenya; Republic of Korea; Lao People's Democratic Republic; Lesotho; Liechtenstein; Madagascar; Malawi; Malaysia; Maldives; Mali; Mauritania; Mauritius; Mexico; Republic of Moldova; Morocco; Mozambique; Myanmar; Namibia; Nepal; New Zealand; Nicaragua; Niger; Nigeria; North Macedonia; Norway; Pakistan; Panama; Paraguay; Peru; The Philippines; Qatar; Russian Federation; Rwanda; Saint Kitts and Nevis; Saint Lucia; Senegal; Seychelles; Sierra Leone; Singapore; South Africa; Switzerland; The Separate Customs Territory of Taiwan, Penghu, Kinmen and Matsu; Tanzania; Thailand; Togo; Tunisia; Türkiye; Uganda; Ukraine; United Kingdom; Uruguay; The Bolivarian Viet Nam; Zambia; and Republic of Venezuela: Zimbabwe (WT/DSB/W/609/REV.26)
+Item 6.
+Appellate Body Appointments: Proposal by Afghanistan; Angola; and Barbuda; Argentina; Australia; Bangladesh; Plurinational State of Bolivia; Botswana; Brazil; Brunei Darussalam; Burkina Faso; Burundi; Cabo Verde; Cambodia; Cameroon; Canada; Central African Republic; Chad; Chile; China; Colombia; Congo; Costa Rica; Côte D'ivoire; Cuba; Democratic Republic of Congo; Djibouti; Dominica; Dominican Republic; Ecuador; Egypt; El Salvador; Eswatini; The European Union; Gabon; The Gambia; Ghana; Guatemala; Guinea; Guinea-Bissau; Honduras; Hong Kong, China; Iceland; India; Indonesia; Israel; Kazakhstan; Kenya; Republic of Korea; Lao People's Democratic Republic; Lesotho; Liechtenstein; Madagascar; Malawi; Malaysia; Maldives; Mali; Mauritania; Mauritius; Mexico; Republic of Moldova; Morocco; Mozambique; Myanmar; Namibia; Nepal; New Zealand; Nicaragua; Niger; Nigeria; North Macedonia; Norway; Pakistan; Panama; Paraguay; Peru; The Philippines; Qatar; Russian Federation; Rwanda; Saint Kitts and Nevis; Saint Lucia; Senegal; Seychelles; Sierra Leone; Singapore; South Africa; Switzerland; The Separate Customs Territory of Taiwan, Penghu, Kinmen and Matsu; Tanzania; Thailand; Togo; Tunisia; Türkiye; Uganda; Ukraine; United Kingdom; Uruguay; The Bolivarian Republic of Venezuela; Viet Nam; Zambia; Zimbabwe and (WT/DSB/W/609/REV.26)